psarando/shire-reckoning/README.md

 The primary goal of this project is to visualize how the calendars described in J.R.R.
-Tolkien's *The Lord of the Rings* Appendix D relate to the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), so the Shire Reckoning calendar is displayed according to the reasonable rules suggested by [Shire-Reckoning.com](http://shire-reckoning.com/calendar.html), where Shire Mid-year's Day is aligned as much as possible with the contemporary [summer solstice](https://en.wikipedia.org/wiki/Solstice) (which is usually on June 21st),
+Tolkien's *The Lord of the Rings* Appendix D relate to the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), so the default Shire Reckoning calendar is displayed according to the reasonable rules suggested by [Shire-Reckoning.com](http://shire-reckoning.com/calendar.html), where Shire Mid-year's Day is aligned as much as possible with the contemporary [summer solstice](https://en.wikipedia.org/wiki/Solstice) (which is usually on June 21st),